-If the term of your lease is for more than seven years, it must be registered with the Land Registry.
-We provide prescribed lease clauses (PLCs) for long term leases free of charge for download here: prescribed lease clauses.
+If the term for which the property is let is for more than seven years, the details of the lease must be registered with the Land Registry.
+We provide prescribed lease clauses (PLCs) for long term leases free of charge for download here.
 There are instructions on how to add these within the document.
 There is no need to use these if your intended lease term is seven years or shorter.

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.

 What other customers thought